JordanSpencerWu/old-website/_posts/blog/2016/April/2016-04-01-my-nodejs-notes.markdown

 date:   2016-04-01 13:15:00
 ---
 Node.js is a server side scripting language that uses Chrome's V8 JavaScript engine.
-This engine allows Node.js to be cross-platform, it doesn't matter if you're using a Windows, Mac, or Linux!!
+Node.js is cross-platform, it doesn't matter if you're using a Windows, Mac, or Linux!!
 The best part of Node.js is it makes I/O operations asynchronous and will optimize the throughput in your web applications.
 Many web applications use Node.js for it's event driven architecture and non-blocking features.